thomaswilley/tide.sh/README.md

 tide.sh aims to make dockerized applications easy to deploy to a single remote on digitalocean.

-Deploy the first time ```$ ./tide.sh -e .env.prod deploy``` which automatically:
+Deploy the first time with ```$ ./tide.sh -e .env.prod deploy``` will will automatically:

-- Registers your ssh key
+- Register your ssh key
-- Creates a droplet
+- Create a dedicated droplet
-- Clones your repo
+- Clone your repo
-- Sets up the environment
+- Setup the environment and install dependencies
-- Cleans up and establishes ability to re-deploy, start-app, and more.
+- Clean-up and hook the ability to re-deploy, start-app, and more.

 See the ```./examples``` folder of this repo for sample files including: